 Net Zero by 2050: The Maths Nobody Shows You

 Thousands of companies have pledged net zero.
-Fewer than 4% have published a credible pathway.
+Only 7% meet minimum requirements for a credible commitment (Net Zero Stocktake 2025).
 The gap between pledge and plan is where risk lives.

 At a Glance